Bank expected to raise rates to 0.5% in first back-to-back hike since 2004

 It would mark the Bank’s first back-to-back increase since June 2004, coming after it lifted rates from 0.1% to 0.25% in December to try to rein in rampant inflation.

-Financial markets are now pricing in four rises in 2022, which would see rates reach 1.25% by the year end – the highest level since early 2009.
+Financial markets are now pricing in four rises in 2022, which would see rates hit 1.25% by the year end, with a further rise to almost 1.5% by next spring – the highest level since January 2009.

 The Bank is taking action to bring inflation back to its 2% target, even though Omicron knocked the economy in December and early January.